sribalakumar/learning_scheme_emacs/install/Readme.txt

 @author: Bala

-Installation steps are for working in a debian distro like Ubuntu.
+Installation steps for working in a debian distro like Ubuntu.

 1) First step is to install emacs
          $ sudo apt-add-repository ppa:ubuntu-elisp/ppa